 Covers original literary creations and 3D models respectively.
 Both are automatically granted in the UK to original literary creations but must be applied for in other countries.
 This protection is limited; registering the design widens the degree of protection and extends it to cover two dimensional objects.
 Copyright protection is automatic (in the UK, but not in the US) and does not need to be applied for, it is given to all original literary or artistic creations that are the result of intellectual effort, skill or creative prowess.
 This would include website content, instruction manuals and paintings as well as sound recordings and software.

 How do I know what intellectual property I have?

 Entrepreneurs and businesses should identify and value their assets in order to understand what is worth protecting.
-In the case of tangible assets (physical objects such as machinery) this is easier than for intangible assets, as it’s very difficult to put a market price on brand names or logos.
-However, there are methods of doing so: please find our full article on how to identify and value your assets for more information.
-Once you have completed this process you can apply for IP protection.
+This is easier for tangible assets (physical objects such as machinery) than for intangible assets, as it’s very difficult to put a market price on brand names or logos.

 Intellectual property protection in other countries

 Don’t assume that because your IP is protected in the UK it will be protected abroad.
 IP protection is territorial; usually only applicable to a specified region or country.
 Many countries have similar IP laws to the UK and applying for IP protection abroad is often straightforward.
 Speak to a qualified lawyer for more information.